 Dia-Compe 11s Road and 10s Dynasys Downtube Shifters

 These are so much more than 11 speed downtube shifters.
 With over 50mm of total cable pull, these shifters will work with just about any derailleur.
-We've tested them on Shimano 11 speed road and Shimano 10 speed mountain (Dynasys).
+We've tested them on Shimano 11 speed road, Shimano 10 speed mountain (Dynasys) and Sensah SRX.
 Here's what you need to know:

 - Designed for 11 speed, but will work with fewer speeds